SonicWall

 CAUTION:

-Make sure to set data forwarding as described in this guide.
-Different setting like other message format or port might be valid, but can result in data loss or incorrect parsing.
+Make sure to set data forwarding on your appliances/servers as described in this guide.
+Different settings like alternate message formats or ports might be valid, but can result in data loss or incorrect parsing.

 Prerequisites